 The Metropolitan Council's management is responsible for the policies, practices, and related data supporting and included in the NTD report.
-We were engaged by the Metropolitan Council to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-The Metropolitan Council has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose to assist the Metropolitan Council and the Federal Transit Administration in evaluating whether the financial and non-financial data supporting and included in the NTD report and reported for the Federal Funding Allocation Data for the year ended December 31, 2021, is presented in conformity with the requirements of the National Transit Database Reporting System and Uniform System of Accounts, as specified in 49 CFR Part 630, and as presented in Exhibit 79 of the 2021 NTD Policy Manual.
+The Metropolitan Council has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose to assist the Metropolitan Council and the Federal Transit Administration in evaluating whether the financial and non-financial data supporting and included in the

+NTD report and to be reported for the Federal Funding Allocation Data for the year ended December 31, 2022, is presented in conformity with the requirement of the National Transit Database Reporting System and Uniform System of Accounts, as specified in Title 49 CFR Part 630, and as presented in Exhibit 80 of the 2022 NTD Policy Manual.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.

-The procedures described in this report were applied separately to each of the information systems used to develop the reported fixed guideway and high intensity busway directional route miles, actual vehicle revenue miles, passenger miles traveled, and operating expenses of the Metropolitan Council's purchased transportation service for motor bus, demand response, and vanpool modes for the year ended December 31, 2021.
+The procedures described in this report were applied separately to each of the information systems used to develop the reported fixed guideway and high intensity busway directional route miles, actual vehicle revenue miles, passenger miles traveled, and operating expenses of the Metropolitan Council's purchased transportation service motor bus, demand response, and vanpool modes for the year ended December 31, 2022.